History of the Founding of Salvador de Bahia

 In 1583, Salvador had two squares, three streets and around 1600 inhabitants.

-With the union of the Portuguese and Spanish crowns in 1580, the interests of foreign maritime trade were thwarted and, when the peace treaty between Spain and the Netherlands expired, the West India Company (formed by Jewish and European merchant capitals) attacked Salvador in May 1624, where it remained until April 1625, when its soldiers were expelled by the armada of 40 ships sent by Spain.
+With the union of the Portuguese and Spanish crowns in 1580, the interests of foreign maritime commerce were thwarted and, when the peace treaty between Spain and the Netherlands expired, the West India Company (formed by Jewish and European merchant capitals) attacked Salvador in May 1624, where it remained until April 1625, when its soldiers were expelled by the armada of 40 ships sent by Spain.

 Esta ilustração foi publicada, em 1839, no livro Narrative of the surveying voyages of His Majesty's ships Adventure and Beagle, de Roberto Fitz-Roy (vol. 2 - p.
 62).
 Trata-se de uma litografia de Thomas Abiel Prior (1809-1886) com base no desenho do artista inglês Augustus Earle (1793-1838), que acompanhava a expedição do Beagle.
 Título original da ilustração: San Salvador, Bahia.

 This illustration was published in 1839 in the book Narrative of the surveying voyages of His Majesty’s ships Adventure and Beagle, by Roberto Fitz-Roy (vol. 2 – p.
 62).
-It is a lithograph by Thomas Abiel Prior (1809-1886) based on a drawing by the English artist Augustus Earle (1793-1838), who accompanied the Beagle expedition.
+This is a lithograph by Thomas Abiel Prior (1809-1886) based on a drawing by the English artist Augustus Earle (1793-1838), who accompanied the Beagle expedition.
 Original title of the illustration: San Salvador, Bahia.

 It is possible, however, that Earle made his drawing around 1823, when he visited the Northeast.